Licensing system

 Entities work in a similar way, you can set up an unlimited number of them.
 The main distinction is that entities are grouped by a measurable unit (e.g., users, devices, page‑views), whereas tiers are pre‑built packages.

-No version history on ID’s
+No version history license ID’s

-Keep original IDs unless you’re sure you’ll apply the change.
+Keep original ID’s unless you’re sure you’ll apply the change.
 Plan migrations carefully to avoid breaking existing purchases.